sgolovine/fav.sh/code/README.md

 **chrome** - run `yarn chrome`, this will build the extension and open Chrome with the extension installed

+## How to build

+This feature as of now is very WIP.
+We are still trying to figure out why the extension won't run without a bundler connected and how the build process is supposed to work for extensions.
+This section will document the build process once we figure it out.

 ## Project Structure

 The project is structured with this basic structure